 Difficulty level: 3 out of 5

-This is the Japanese version of Soul Blade, which retains the name the arcade version had (see this for why it was changed).
+This is the Japanese version of Soul Blade, which retains the name the arcade version had.
 Using Siegfried again, this time I get his bad ending, which is achieved by not pressing any buttons as Siegfried walks towards Soul Edge.
 This is one of the few games I've played where the bad ending is the canon one.

 Star Gladiator